 - You need to buy your own stamp – which is a really cheapskate move.

-- No-one thought to include a return address – which is brave.
+- No-one thought to include the Department’s address – which is brave.
 And thick.

 But Bikefast dug a little deeper, feeling something was a little off with the picture.
 So we managed to track it down to iStock.
 With a little more investigation we discovered this photo of a taxi / bus lane was taken in Barcelona where.. cycling is banned in bus lanes.